inverno-io/inverno-mods/inverno-security-http/README.md

 }
 ```

 > If you followed the *security* module documentation, and you should have, you might have noticed how the `SecurityInterceptor` is similar to the `SecurityManager`, they basically have the same role which is to authenticate a request and provide a security context which, although we had to create an exchange security context, is still the central component used to secure the application.
-As a result, securing a Web application is no different than securing a regular application and it should therefore be easy to create secured components and libraries that can be integrated in both.
+As a result, securing a Web application is no different from securing a regular application, and it should therefore be easy to create secured components and libraries that can be integrated in both.

 ## Security Interceptor